 Scott Wagner, Fabric Manager, PD&S at Levi Strauss & Co.

 Jennifer Rivas, Senior Technical Design Manager at Walmart

 About AATCC: AATCC is the world’s leading not-for-profit association serving textile professionals since 1921.
-AATCC, headquartered in Research Triangle Park, NC, USA, provides test method development, quality control materials, and professional networking for members in about 50 countries throughout the world.
+AATCC, headquartered in Research Triangle Park, NC, USA, provides test method development, quality control materials, and professional networking for members throughout the world.